Nancy9ice/TransTech-Data-Project/README.md

 ![](Rides%20by%20Bases.PNG)

-### 8. According to your answer in number 7, is it advisable to regsiter more base stations or stick to the already registered base stations?
+### 8. According to your answer in number 7, is it advisable to register more base stations or stick to the already registered base stations?

 According to the results, it's obvious that the base stations are only located in New York City.
 So what about the regions outside New York City(NYC?